grame-cncm/faust-web-component/README.md

 ## NPM package

- A npm package [can be used](https://www.npmjs.com/package/@grame/faust-web-component) with the CDN link: https://cdn.jsdelivr.net/npm/@grame/faust-web-component@0.2.3/dist/faust-web-component.js.
+ A [npm package](https://www.npmjs.com/package/@grame/faust-web-component) can be used with the CDN link: https://cdn.jsdelivr.net/npm/@grame/faust-web-component@0.2.3/dist/faust-web-component.js (possibly update the version number).

  Here is an HTML example using this model: